Voynich manuscript: Natural language

 Nahuatl specialist M. Pharao Hansen has rejected their proposed readings as resting on "pure speculation".

 Constructed language

 The peculiar internal structure of Voynich manuscript words led William F. Friedman to conjecture that the text could be a constructed language.
 In 1950, Friedman asked the British army officer John Tiltman to analyse a few pages of the text, but Tiltman did not share this conclusion.
-In a paper in 1967, Brigadier Tiltman said:
+In a paper in 1967, Tiltman said: